haleyneiman/thruxdocs/docs/userguide/index-user_guide.rst

 Overview
 ###################

-The goal of the Architectural Workspaces, :ref:`Floor Plans <Floor-Plans>` and :ref:`Arch.
-Elements <Arch.-Elements>`, is to provide a way for you to quickly mass the load of a building.
+The goal of the Architectural Workspaces, :ref:`Floor Plans <Floor-Plans>` and :ref:`Elements <Arch.-Elements>`, is to provide a way for you to quickly mass the load of a building.
 These locations aid with point-to-point calculations such as voltage drop.

 However, these Workspaces are completely optional.
 For a smaller project, you may not find it necessary to set up these Workspaces and instead, find it faster to manually input feeder lengths in the :ref:`One-Line <One-Line>`.